shocknet/bridgelet/README.md

 ## Getting Started

-This project was using [Bun](https://bun.sh/).
+This project uses [Bun](https://bun.sh/).
 You can install it with this one-liner:

 ```
 curl -fsSL https://bun.sh/install | bash